FlashGet Kids FlashGet Kids

 Designate specific areas, like the bedroom, and times, such as mealtimes, as screen-free.
 This aids in healthy sleep patterns.

-In addition, research and approve games using official age rating systems (like ESRB) to ensure the content is appropriate.
+In addition, research and approve games using official age rating systems (such as the ESRB) to ensure the content is appropriate.

 In addition, talk to your child about the games they’re playing and take an interest in the social aspects.